Home/College Football

 ADVERTISEMENT

-The deal is done for 3 year contract (plus one-year option).
-The official announcement is expected on this Monday.
-Southern University has been searching for a legit head coach for years now.
-Since 2020, the program saw 4 head coaches hopping in and out.
-Word around the street is that University leaders even traveled to Boulder a little over a week ago to interview him in person.
+The deal is finalized for 3-year contracts (plus a one-year option).
+The official announcement is expected on Monday, as it brings an end to Southern University’s ambitions of a proper head coach.
+Since 2020, the program has seen four head coaches come and go.
+Word on the street is that University leaders even traveled to Boulder a little over a week ago to interview him in person.

-The coaching change comes after Southern fired Terrence Graves on October 20 following a 24–3 homecoming loss to Prairie View, which dropped the team to a 1–6 record.
+The coaching change comes after Southern fired Terrence Graves on October 20, following a 24–3 homecoming loss to Prairie View, which dropped the team’s record to 1–6.
 Co-offensive coordinator Fred McNair has been serving as the interim head coach since then.

 ADVERTISEMENT

-Faulk’s departure adds a little bit of drama to an already turbulent offseason for the Colorado Buffs.
-The program has been facing some challenges after finishing with a disappointing 3-8 record this past season.
-Although Buffs’ running back corps wasn’t exactly lightning.
-But it was a big-time improvement compared to the last two seasons.
+Faulk’s departure adds a little drama to an already turbulent season for the Colorado Buffs.
+Despite the Buffs’ running back corps not being exactly lightning, it was still a big-time improvement compared to the last two seasons.
 The team ranked 107th nationally in rushing yards per game (123.3) under Marshall Faulk.

 This move also continues the chain reaction that Deion Sanders started in 2020 when he took the job at Jackson State.
-Since then, at least five former NFL stars have followed his path into HBCU football: Eddie George at Tennessee State in 2021, Ed Reed briefly at Bethune-Cookman, plus Michael Vick and DeSean Jackson in assistant roles.
+Since then, at least five former NFL stars have followed his path into HBCU football: Eddie George at Tennessee State in 2021, Ed Reed briefly at Bethune-Cookman, as well as Michael Vick and DeSean Jackson in assistant roles.
 And now, Marshall Faulk.
-Deion walked so the others could run.
+Deion walked so the others could run!

 ADVERTISEMENT